thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 Each of these features has a story.
 To understand how they came to exist, we need to look at the social, economic, and technological context in which credit cards evolved.

 But first, let’s take a look at the evolution of credit itself.

+### Older than plastic

+Before we get to 1950, it is worth noting that neither problem is new.
+Authorization and authentication are not artifacts of the electronic age; they are as old as centralized record-keeping itself.

+In Bronze Age Crete, roughly four thousand years ago, Minoan officials carried engraved seal-stones and signet rings — small, intricately carved objects, often worn as jewelry, with mounting holes drilled so they could hang from a wrist or neck.
+A priestess or merchant entitled to draw goods from a palace magazine — cloth, oil, spices — would take what she needed and press her seal into a lump of soft clay or wax, leaving an impression that recorded the transaction and its value.

+The parallels to a modern card are almost uncomfortable.

+The carving was **authentication**: unique, hard to reproduce by hand, and proof that the person making the withdrawal was who they claimed to be.
+The seal itself was an **authorization token**: it had no intrinsic value, but it entitled the palace scribes to update a ledger on the holder's behalf.
+And the palace archive — thousands of clay nodules, countersigned by multiple seals — was the **database**: salaries accrued as credits, withdrawals posted as debits, balances rolled forward to the next accounting period at harvest.
+There is evidence in the palace records of negative balances, which is to say, of revolving credit.

+We tend to think of plastic as a modern synthetic.
+But a seal impressed into beeswax is also a polymer bearing an identity, and it was doing the same job in 1900 BCE that an embossed PVC rectangle would do in 1958 CE.
+What changed was not the idea.
+What changed was the volume.

 ## The origins of credit